mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 Does it sound too good to be true?
 Well, it is that good, and there isn't any catch.
-It might not be immediately obvious what are the implications and the benefits to using this methodology, but it made me very happy when I've finally been able to put this together.
+It might not be immediately obvious what are the implications and the benefits to using this methodology, but it made me very happy when I've been able to put this together.

 There are some differences however, that you should be aware of.
 The usual ``salt`` command when executing, spreads out a job to all the connected Minions,